 Leafy spurge identification and control

-Introduced from Eurasia, leafy spurge now dominates large areas in the northern Great Plains.
+Introduced from Eurasia, leafy spurge (Euphorbia virgata) now dominates large areas in the northern Great Plains.
 When the plant is cut or torn a milky latex flows that can produce blisters on humans and cattle, as well as irritation of the mouth and digestive tract.
 Leafy spurge causes scours and weakness in cattle and may kill them; however, sheep and goats can graze it.

 Legal status in King County, Washington